fortunecookies/overview/README.md

 The surprise is the goodness hidden inside your FortuneCookie that reveals itself to the player that opens the FortuneCookie for the first time.
 We achieve this by using your Ethereum address to generate pseudorandomness, which assigns you a resultant surprise from the available batch.
 Unlike regular fortune cookies, FortuneCookies surprises are actually made-for-you.

 ### The Batch
 Batches are like generations.
 Batches are limited edition, and can range from 1 to X FortuneCookies in each batch.
+Batches can define variables including the quantity of FortuneCookies produced,

 Batches are designed in collaboration with an artist.